bgoonz/AI/README.md

 - Who is Michael Jordan?

 - In all of the examples above the questions are unrelated to each other... however Chat-GPT is context aware... which means that (up to a certain number of tokens) it can factor in previous questions for context in answering the most current question asked of it.
+- Chat-GPT is programmed to have a certain amount of randomness to it's responses so the same question asked multiple times will not always result in the same answer.

+> Example of answering a question with context:

+- What is a Wiener Schnitzel?
+- Please give me the recipe?

+  - In this case chat GPT will use the first question to help answer the second question.

+> Chat-GPT was trained on data up to `September 2021`

+- If you give chat-GPT a url and ask it to sumarize the article... it will fake a description of the article... it will not actually summarize the article... rember it does not actually have access to the internet.